joom/distributed-hash-table/README.md

-# rpc
+# distributed-hash-table

 An implementation of distributed hash tables with distributed two-phase commit.
-The view leader can hold locks.
+The views can hold locks, and have replicas that they always communicate with to achieve quorum-based consensus.

-Written as a project for COMP360 Distributed Systems, Fall 2016, Prof. Jeff Epstein, Wesleyan University.
+Written as a project for COMP 360 Distributed Systems, Fall 2016, Prof. Jeff Epstein, Wesleyan University.

 ## Installation